relaycorp/ddos-report/src/content/docs/overview.md

 ---
 title: How DDoS Attacks Work in 2024
-description: "Overview of DDoS attacks and their impact on Internet-connected systems."
+description: Overview of DDoS attacks and their impact on Internet-connected systems.
 next:
   link: /systems
   label: Mitigations by system